 If you’re lucky you might catch one of many free twilight concerts that are staged there throughout the year.

 7.)
-Do Yoga on Venice Beach
+Free things to do in Los Angeles: Do Yoga on Venice Beach

 Besides being mega-watt famous and worth a visit in and of itself, Venice Beach is also home to free beach-side yoga classes and concerts.
 It also features a pavilion with cute cafes and eateries abound.

 8.)
-Walk the Hollywood Walk of Fame
+Free things to do in Los Angeles: Walk the Hollywood Walk of Fame

 Although, not my favourite thing to do in the city, no trip would be complete without a visit to the Hollywood Walk of Fame.
 Search for your favourite actors and actresses stars, wander around to see whose hands and feet prints easily match with yours and remember to take lots of alcohol gel!
 All I could think about was how many germs were being passed around when thousands of people touch these every hour.
 Ha! 🤣

 9.)
-See Grauman’s Chinese Theatre
+Free things to do in Los Angeles: See Grauman’s Chinese Theatre

 Located right next to the Hollywood Walk of Fame on Hollywood Boulevard, is a must-see landmark in LA.
 The impressive façade is one of the most iconic theatres in the country and one you can easily spot when visiting the Walk of Fame.